aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Operations/split/_index.md

 kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, Split
 ---

-## Working with splitting on an Excel file.
+## Working with splitting on an Excel file

 - [How to split multi Excel files.](/cells/split/multi-files/)
 - [How to split an Excel workbook to multi-files.](/cells/workbook/split/)